iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/workshop2017.md

 # Schedule

-<span style="color:red">NOTE: The following schedule is incomplete and is
-likely to change in the coming weeks.</span>

 Workshop talks have been divided into three sessions throughout the day:
 Morning I, Morning II, and Afternoon I. During each session, participants can choose from one of two talks to attend.

-The workshops will take place in one of two locations: BRB 1412 (Session A) and PHY 1204 (Session B).
+The workshops will take place in one of two locations: PHY 1412 (Session A) and PHY 1204 (Session B).

 <table id='schedule-table'>